Not Your Average New York City Medical Malpractice Attorneys

 Medical Malpractice v.
 Ordinary Negligence

-Moreover, if you are suing a municipality-such as a city hospital or other city healthcare facility-the statute of limitations may be as short as 90 days to file a notice of claim and 1 year and 90 days to file a lawsuit.
-(New York Consolidated Laws, N.Y.
-General Municipal Law § 50-I (2013)).
-As such, it is imperative that you take action immediately.
+Moreover, if you are suing a municipality – such as a city hospital or other city healthcare facility – the statute of limitations may be as short as 90 days to file a notice of claim and 1 year and 90 days to file a lawsuit.
+This is why speaking with a medical malpractice attorney early on is critical in securing your rights.

 Proving Your Case